-The Local Church movement began in Fuzhou, China in the early 1920s; its primary founder was the indigenous Chinese preacher and Bible expositor, Watchman Nee (Ni Tosheng, 倪桥聲 1903-1972).
+The Local Church movement began in Fuzhou, China in the early 1920s; its primary founder was the indigenous Chinese preacher and Bible expositor, Watchman Nee (Ni Tosheng, 倪标聲 1903-1972).
 Witness Lee (Li Changshou, 李常受 AKA 李長壽 1905-1997), a native of Shandong Province, joined Nee's group in Shanghai in the early 1930s.
 He became Nee's close associate and an editor in Nee's publication ministry (Lian 2010:195).
-Nee and Lee were third-generation Christians in Western mission churches in China.
-These founders and other early members of the Local Churches expressed dissatisfaction with mission Christianity and sought to find a way to be Christian apart from Western cultural influences.
-The early Local Churches returned to a fundamentalist understanding of the religion's sacred text, the Bible, but they attempted to interpret it apart from European culture.
-The Local Church founders further sought to emphasize the elements of scriptural and historical Christianity that would most appeal to their audience of Republican-era (1911-1949) Chinese people (Zimmerman-Liu 2014).

-The Local Church movement grew in China under the leadership of both Nee and Lee until the Communist Revolution in 1949.
+The Local Church movement grew in China under their leadership until the Communist Revolution in 1949.
 At that time, Lee was sent to Taiwan to continue ministry work there.
-Nee remained in Shanghai, working among Local Church congregations in what was now the PRC until his arrest and imprisonment in 1952.
+Nee remained in Shanghai, working among Local Church congregations in the PRC until his arrest and imprisonment in 1952.
 Nee died in a Chinese labor camp in 1972 (J.T.H.
 Lee 2005).
-After more than a decade of church work in Taiwan and Southeast Asia, Lee relocated his ministry to the United States in 1962, whence the Local Church movement spread around the globe (Zimmerman-Liu and Wright, Forthcoming).
+After more than a decade of church work in Taiwan and Southeast Asia, Lee relocated his ministry to the United States in 1962, whence the Local Church movement spread around the globe (Zimmerman-Liu and Wright 2015b).
 Lee continued as the principal leader of the group until his death in 1997.